Gevork-Manukyan/Assignment-1-Flixster/README.md

 ### Application Features

+Note: API key has been removed and thus must be provided

 #### REQUIRED FEATURES

 - [x] User can view a list of current movies from The Movie Database API as a grid view.